 Chef Laudico recreated sisig by using the same ingredients as the original like the pig’s ear and chicken liver.
 What’s great about it is there is No MSG, No preservatives.

-However, you couldn’t easily buy this from any grocery store.
+However, you couldn’t easily buy Chef Laudico frozen sisig from any grocery store.
 I bought mine from Rustan’s The Marketplace in Eastwood.

-During the cooking process, make sure you’ve mixed them well to make sure the seasonings are well distributed.
+Thaw the frozen sisig prior to cooking.
+During the cooking process, make sure you mix them well to make sure the seasonings are well incorporated.

 Since I didn’t cook the entire package at one time, a portion of it tends to be more tangy.
 Nevertheless, I enjoyed it!
 I love how I can taste the chicken liver in it.